1. Exploratory Testing

 - Evaluating whether the software works as outlined in the test specifications;

-2. Test Case Execution – Legacy
+2a.
+Test Case Execution

-- The email invitation to the test case execution includes testing time frames, selected environment (Device/OS), and payment for completing the test;
+- The email invitation to the test case execution includes testing time frames, selected environment (device/OS), and payment for completing the test;

 - In order to ensure a smooth experience, we recommend replying to our invitation as soon as possible letting the team know whether you are available for the test;

-- If the behavior encountered in the app doesn’t match the expected outcomes written in the test case suite, the affected test cases are “Failed” and relevant bug reports must be attached in the test case execution document;
+- If the behavior encountered in the app doesn’t match the expected outcomes written in the test case suite, the affected test cases are “Failed” and relevant bug reports must be attached to the test case execution document;

 - The test case execution is considered complete once all of the test cases inside the selected suite have the appropriate status assigned to them.

-3. Test Case Execution – Tester Work Platform
+2b.
+Automated Test Case Execution – Tester Work Platform

 - The Tester Work profile includes notifications about upcoming and ongoing tests